 Jane E. Bernardini

-A tax partner at Anchin and a member of the Firm’s Private Client Group, Jane has more than 30 years of experience providing high net worth individuals and family offices with a full range of estate planning and wealth preservation services.
+A senior advisor at Anchin and a member of the Firm’s Private Client Group, Jane has more than 30 years of experience providing high net worth individuals and family offices with a full range of estate planning and wealth preservation services.

 Jane specializes in estate planning, gifting and charitable giving, and the preparation of estate and income tax returns.
 She has particular expertise in foreign trust planning and administration.
 Additionally, Jane manages the financial planning for multi-generational families, including asset protection planning as well as planning for long-term financial security and wealth preservation.
 She is also one of Anchin’s primary presenters on issues related to art ownership, valuation and documentation.